1971 Trans Am 455 H.O.

 - the entire front suspension was rebuilt prior to my purchase

 When I purchased this car some of the AC components under the hood where missing.
-Originally I had no intention of fixing the AC but given that I have recently decided to sell some of my personal cars including this one, I have located the missing components to bring the AC back to working condition.
-The AC will be working before this car is shipped.
+Originally I had no intention of fixing the AC but given that I have recently decided to sell some of my personal cars including this one, I located the missing components and brought the AC back to working condition.

 This rare beast has been properly sorted and it’s a get in and go car that’s a blast to drive.